Sahaj-Kumar/04_BattleTank/README.md

 * Intro, Notes and Assets
 * Game Design Document (GDD)
 * Setting Up a Github "Repo"
-* ...
-A bunch of other lessons ...
+* *...
+A bunch of other lessons ...*
 * CHALLENGE - Turret Rotation Pt.
 2
+* *all the remaining lectures*

+## What's next?
+Intend to add my own additional features, such as a regular emeny tank/mortar spawning, ammo pickups, score tracking.